NVIDIA/GenerativeAIExamples/docs/multimodal-data.md

   - Multi-GPU
   - TRT-LLM
   - Model Location
-  - Triton
+  - NIM for LLMs
   - Vector Database

-* - ai-mixtral-8x7b-instruct for response generation
+* - meta/llama3-8b-instruct for response generation

     ai-google-Deplot for graph to text conversion

     ai-Neva-22B for image to text conversion
-  - ai-embed-qa-4
+  - snowflake-arctic-embed-l
   - Custom Python
   - QA chatbot
   - NO